UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 Block formula: $$ y = mx + b $$
 Inline formula: $$y = mx + b$$
 -->

+## Motivation

+As generative models become commonplace in our society, there are many applications of such models in creating visual representations of our world.
+While image generation (such as Stable Diffusion) is already quite popular, other fields of interest are worth exploring too.
+More notably, there have been advances in novel-view synthesis in the past year that are worth exploring through this report.

+With a demand for faster and clearer generation, novel-view synthesis has evolved from NeRF-style volumetric radiance field approaches, which are costly to train and create images with low quality.
+With 3D Gaussian Splatting and the Large View Synthesis Model, researchers have taken multiple approaches to reduce the computational cost of generating novel views while still improving performance.
+Comparing these two paradigms provides insight into the tradeoffs between geometry-aware and fully data-driven approaches.

 ## Current Novel View Generation Methodologies